-Diabetic Foodie was started in January 2010 by Shelby Kinnaird, a type 2 diabetic who loves to eat.
+Diabetic Foodie was started in January 2010 by Shelby Kinnaird, who has type 2 diabets and loves to eat.

 Our philosophy of food is as follows:

 - meals should contain fewer than 400 calories with 45-60g of carbohydrates; snacks should contain 15-30g of carbohydrates (high-fiber foods may contain more carbs)

 - whole grains are preferable to “white” foods

 - local produce is better than produce that has been picked early and shipped to your supermarket from halfway around the world

 - fresh produce is better than canned or frozen